Several players have chance to start for respective teams

 - Passed for 434 yards at Boise State (Sept.
 6) and 425 yards against UC Davis (Sept.
 13), making his 859 passing yards the most-ever by a CSU passer in consecutive games

 - Threw a then career-high four passing TDs in 49-21 victory over UC Davis (Sept.
 13), tied for fourth-most in CSU history

 - Eclipsed the 6,000 career yard mark against UC Davis (Sept.
 13), becoming only the seventh passer in CSU history to do so

 - His last-minute touchdown pass on 4th-and-11 against Boston College (Sept.
-27) helped CSU win its third straight win against team a team from one of the Power 5 conferences
+27) helped CSU secure its third straight win against team a team from one of the Power 5 conferences

-- After a three-touchdown performance against Tulsa (Oct.
-4), he now ranks second in CSU history with 45 career passing touchdowns
+- Three-touchdown performance against Tulsa (Oct.
+4) moved him into second in CSU history with 45 career passing touchdowns

 - Threw for 326 yards against Nevada (Oct.
 11) for his third 300-yard game of the season